The information you are about to copy is INTERNAL!

-As part of this article, you would need to create an IAM instance profile and later pass the role to the Check Point instances.
-For that you would need an AWS user account with IAM privileges.
+As part of this article, it is necessary to create an IAM instance profile and later pass the role to the Check Point instances.
+To do this, you must have an AWS user account with IAM privileges.

-A Check Point cluster in a non-AWS environment uses multicast or broadcast in order to perform state synchronization and health checks across cluster members.
+A Check Point cluster in a non-AWS environment uses multicast or broadcast to perform state synchronization and health checks across cluster members.

-Since multicast and broadcast are not supported in VPC, the Check Point cluster members in AWS communicate with each other using unicast.
+Since multicast and broadcast are not supported in VPC, the Check Point Cluster Members in AWS use unicast to communicate with each other.

-When a cluster failover occurs, the Standby cluster member is promoted to Active and takes ownership of the cluster resources.
-As part of this process this member:
+When a cluster failover occurs, the Standby Cluster Member is promoted to Active and takes ownership of the cluster resources.
+As part of this process, this cluster member: